spatial view neurons that provide an allocentric representation of

 a basis for implementing episodic memory (539,

-to a combination of spatial view and place (202).
+to a combination of spatial view and place, or to place (202).

 motion neurons in the hippocampus (184), more recently termed 'speed